Philos Black

 Philos Block Party – Brooklyn, NY

-Krystal Bracy Director of Philos Black A native of Oakland, CA, Bracy earned a Bachelor of Arts degree in Political Science from the University of California at Berkeley and the Master of Divinity degree from Duke University with concentrations in Homiletics, Black Church Studies and African and African American Studies.
-Bracy’s research and studies have taken her to the continents of Africa, Europe, South America and extensively throughout the continental United States and her future educational plans include law school.
-In addition to her academic credentials, Bracy is a licensed Evangelist Missionary of the Church of God in Christ.
+Krystal Bracy Leadership Network Director Krystal Bracy is the Leadership Network Director at the Philos Project.
+She is also a board member for the National Center for Black Jewish Relations at Dillard University.
+A native of Oakland, CA, she earned a Bachelor of Arts degree in Political Science from the University of California at Berkeley and the Master of Divinity degree from Duke University with concentrations in Homiletics, Black Church Studies and African and African American Studies.

 In 2023, he was honored with the distinguished NAACP Beloved Community Award in Terrebonne Parish, recognizing his outstanding work in revitalizing Black-Jewish relations, expanding global education opportunities for minority students, and promoting interfaith social justice initiatives.